Skip to content

 Flash Barry Allen - Flashpoint Reading Order

 FlashpointThis is the end of the Modern Age/Post-Crisis era.
 Flashpoint is ending the continuity of New Earth and leading into the New 52 relaunch.
 It’s a Flash event, but it introduced Thomas Wayne as Batman in an altered DC Universe that will have an impact in the future.
-More detail in our article about reading the Flashpoint comics in order.
+More details in our article about reading the Flashpoint comics in order.

 Batman Icon Reading Order